ijtan/ultralytics-rgbd/docs/en/hub/index.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>
 </div>

 👋 Hello from the [Ultralytics](https://ultralytics.com/) Team!
-We've been working hard these last few months to launch [Ultralytics HUB](https://bit.ly/ultralytics_hub), a new web tool for training and deploying all your YOLOv5 and YOLOv8 🚀 models from one spot!
+We've been working hard these last few months to launch [Ultralytics HUB](https://bit.ly/ultralytics_hub), a new web tool for training and deploying all your YOLOv5 and YOLOv8 (rocket_emoji) models from one spot!

 ## Introduction